flux_kvs_lookup(3)¶

 has length greater than zero, a NULL is appended and it is assigned

-to value, otherwise NULL is assigned to value.
+, otherwise NULL is assigned to value.

 flux_kvs_lookup_get_unpack()